Pumping lemma for regular languages: General version of pumping lemma for regular languages

 $uxy^izv$ is in $L$ for every integer $i \geq 0$.

 From this, the above standard version follows a special case, with both $u$ and $v$ being the empty string.

 Since the general version imposes stricter requirements on the language, it can be used to prove the non-regularity of many more languages.

 Invalidity of the lemma converse

 While the pumping lemma states that all regular languages satisfy the conditions described above, the converse of this statement is not true: a language that satisfies these conditions may still be non-regular.
 In other words, both the original and the general version of the pumping lemma give a necessary but not sufficient condition for a language to be regular.

 For example, consider the following language:

-$$\begin{matrix}L & = & \{uvwxy : u,y \in \{0,1,2,3\}^*; v,w,x \in \{0,1,2,3\} \land (v=w \lor v=x \lor x=w)\} \\ & & \cup \ \{w : w \in \{0,1,2,3\}^*\land \text {precisely } \tfrac 1 7 \text{ of the characters in }w \text{ are 3's}\}\end{matrix}$$.

-In other words, $L$ contains all strings over the alphabet $\{0,1,2,3\}$ with a substring of length 3 including a duplicate character, as well as all strings over this alphabet where precisely 1/7 of the string's characters are 3's.
-This language is not regular but can still be "pumped" with $p = 5$.
-Suppose some string s has length at least 5.
-Then, since the alphabet has only four characters, at least two of the first five characters in the string must be duplicates.
-They are separated by at most three characters.